Chinese Tesla rival BYD’s electric cars can now fill up as fast as a petrol car

 Chinese automaker BYD has become the first in the world to unveil a commercial battery for electric vehicles that is capable of charging in roughly the same amount of time as it takes to fill up a fuel tank.

-These speeds can offer a range of up to 400 kilometres (249 miles) in just five minutes of charging.
+These speeds can offer a range of up to 400km (249 miles) in just five minutes of charging.

-During a live stream event at the company’s headquarters in Shenzhen, China, BYD said mass production of the new technology would “completely solve users’ range anxiety when traveling”.
+During a live stream event at the company’s headquarters in Shenzhen, China, BYD said mass production of the new technology would “completely solve users’ range anxiety when travelling”.

 The first models to feature the ultra-fast charging system will be BYD’s latest Han L and Tang L models, which will only be available in China to begin with.